Got an interview coming up? Boost your chances of success by following this advice

 - Face-to-face - The most common type of interview, face-to-face encounters can take place with either one interviewer or, more commonly, a panel.
 In some rare cases, you may interview alongside other candidates and questioning can either be strengths-based or competency-based.
 Face-to-face interviews usually last for between one and two hours.

 - Assessment centres - Used primarily by large graduate employers to compare the performance of several candidates in a range of situations, assessment centres typically involve tasks such as presentations, group work, written tests and in-tray exercises.
 They usually last for one full working day.

 Before the interview

-- Consider how you'll explain problematic aspects of your CV, such as leaving an employer.
+- Consider how you'll explain problematic aspects of your career, such as gaps in your work history.

-- Research the news, trends, competitors, history and opportunities of the organisation and its job sector.
+- Research the issues, trends and opportunities affecting the organisation and the wider job sector.

 What to take

 - a bottle of water